Last update: Friday, September 22, 2017 - 20:19 +04

 Here is the "proof of ID" that a scammer (Martin / Martine Isaac) sent to a company suspicious of her true identity (actually, "Martine" is a ghost created by Translation Secrets):

-Below is another example of a legitimate document used by the scammers.
-With this (and other documents) provided by the real person to the scammers, they even created FAKE profiles on Translation Directory and Translators Café...
+Some more examples of fake, doctored, stolen, copied online ID documentts used by scammers to convice their victims of their fake identities.
+With documents) provided by the real person to the scammers, they even created FAKE profiles on Translation Directory and Translators Café...

 Below, we show you some documentary ID pictures collected from the Internet.
 Some of these "ID cards" don't even legally exist.
 Can you spot the fake ones?